Integer

 Int is platform dependent, 32-bit signed values on 32-bit CPUs (Apple Watch; arm64_32) and 64-bit signed values on 64-bit CPUs (iPhone, iPad; arm64).

 The default value of a Int is 0.
-You can change the default value of the property by assigning a new value in an overridden method.
+You can change the default value of the property by assigning a new value in an overridden reset method.

 Local properties